Click video camera above to watch

 People Who Have Sung Darcy Farrow

-Eddie Adcock Dan Armstrong Mack Bailey Robin Batteau Lou & Peter Berryman The Bluegrass Cardinals Cece Borjeson Bryan Bowers Randy Burns David Buskin Tom Campbell Chesapeake Francis Collins Cowboy Country The Country Gentlemen Jim Croce John Denver Lindsay Ferguson Jim Fine Steve Fromholz Steve Gillette Jimmy Dale Gilmore Tommy Goldsmith Nanci Griffith Larry Groce Bill Hall George Hamilton IV The Hard Travellers Kevin Harvey Bill and Bonnie Hearne Anne Hills Hoot & Annie Michael Hughes Walter Hyatt Ian and Sylvia Doris Justis & Sean McGhee The Kingston Trio Dicky Lee Gordon Lightfoot Bob McNevin Cindy Mangsen Ian Matthews Greg and Margie Mirken Tom Mitchell Allan Mundy (banjo Instrumental) Michael Martin Murphy The New Folk Revival The Nitty Gritty Dirt Band Penny Nichols and John McEuen Bob Oerman Herb Peterson Faith Petric Pierce Pettis Jeffrey Pine Tony Rice Josh Ritter Garnet Rogers Chuck Romanoff Steve Romanoff Linda Ronstadt Tom Rowe Tom Russell Michael Smith Roger Sprung John Stephens The Sunshine Company Art Thieme Harry Tuft Townes Van Zandt Jerry Jeff Walker Doc Watson David Wilcox Mike Williams
+Eddie Adcock Dan Armstrong Mack Bailey Robin Batteau Lou & Peter Berryman The Bluegrass Cardinals Cece Borjeson Bryan Bowers Randy Burns David Buskin Tom Campbell Chesapeake Francis Collins Cowboy Country The Country Gentlemen Jim Croce John Denver Lindsay Ferguson Jim Fine Steve Fromholz Steve Gillette Jimmy Dale Gilmore Tommy Goldsmith Nanci Griffith Larry Groce Bill Hall George Hamilton IV The Hard Travellers Kevin Harvey Bill and Bonnie Hearne Anne Hills Hoot & Annie Michael Hughes Pete Huttlinger & Chris Nole Walter Hyatt Ian and Sylvia Doris Justis & Sean McGhee The Kingston Trio Dicky Lee Gordon Lightfoot Bob McNevin Cindy Mangsen Iain Matthews Greg and Margie Mirken Tom Mitchell Alan Munde (banjo Instrumental) Michael Martin Murphy The New Folk Revival The Nitty Gritty Dirt Band Penny Nichols and John McEuen Bob Oerman Herb Pederson Faith Petric Pierce Pettis Jeffrey Pine Tony Rice Josh Ritter Garnet Rogers Chuck Romanoff Steve Romanoff Linda Ronstadt Tom Rowe Tom Russell Michael Smith Roger Sprung John Stephens The Sunshine Company Art Thieme Harry Tuft Ian Tyson Townes Van Zandt Jerry Jeff Walker Jennifer Warnes Doc Watson David Wilcox Mike Williams

 About Darcy Farrow